 The only solution – AGAIN – to any of this is to get business.

-You could have had federal criminal charges brought against you for a financial crime and have spent a year in rehab for being a crack addict: If you have business NO ONE CARES and you can get a job in a major law firm (not every law firm, but most law firms).
+You could have had federal criminal charges brought against you for a financial crime and spent a year in rehab for being a crack addict: If you have business NO ONE CARES and you can get a job in a major law firm (not every law firm, but most law firms).
 This is the name of the game.
-Law firms want attorneys with lots of business that know how to bring in clients and keep them.
-I've seen attorneys with some of the most unbelievable backgrounds (shocking and bad things in their background) advance and be considered world class attorneys, all because of business.
+Law firms want attorneys with lots of business who know how to bring in clients and keep them.
+I've seen attorneys with some of the most unbelievable backgrounds (shocking and bad things in their backgrounds) advance and be considered world-class attorneys, all because of business.

-I was in a Palm Springs Casino several years ago (when I was a young practicing attorney) and saw one of the most prominent law firm attorneys in the United States (a name partner at one of the most profitable major American law firms in the country) gambling at a table and sitting there with two women in short dresses who were not his wife.
+I was in a Palm Springs Casino several years ago when I was a young practicing attorney and saw one of the most prominent law firm attorneys in the United States (a name partner at one of the most profitable major American law firms in the country) gambling at a table and sitting there with two women in short dresses who were not his wife.
 It was 11:00 in the morning and he was incoherent and barely understandable because he was so drunk.
 He was insulting the dealer and screaming loudly as he was losing each hand.
-He then stood up and went outside and was smoking with the two women and slapping one of them on the ass.
+He then stood up and went outside and smoked with the two women and slapped one of them on the ass.

 I could not believe it.
 How could someone like this possibly last in the practice of law?
 Incredibly, this guy has continued to rise.
 I've seen this guy on the cover of magazines and all over.
 He is one of the most respected and famous attorneys in the United States.

 IT DOES NOT MATTER!
 If you have a lot of business, no one cares!
 Business is the name of the game.